htcondor/htcondor/docs/automated-workflows/dagman-resubmit-failed.rst

     (condor_DAGMAN) pid 445 EXITING WITH STATUS 0

 Then the DAG has failed and needs to be restarted.
-Resubmission should be done via a Rescue DAG unless none exist, then the use of Recovery can be used.
+Resubmission should be done via a Rescue DAG if the file exists, otherwise DAGMan will use Recover mode.
 To determine if Rescue mode is possible check the DAG working directory for a Rescue DAG.
 A Rescue DAG is has a file name ending in ``.rescue<XXX>``, where ``<XXX>`` is replaced by a 3-digit number.